oljung/portfolio-project-three/README.md

     - After you swap the game will compare your hand against the hand of the AI and display both hands and declare a winner.
 It will look like this:<br>
     ![poker game over](assets\readme-images\poker-won.png)
     - Now you can decide to play another game or return to the main menu.
+    - The winner of a hand is determined by who has the best ranking.
+If both hands are equal, say both have a pair, the best pair will win.
+If the pairs are also equal, the player with the best highcard wins.
+The rankings are as follows:
+        - Highcard
+        - Pair
+        - Trips
+        - Straight
+        - Flush
+        - Full House (trips and a pair)
+        - Quads
+        - Straight Flush
+    - When both players have a highcard of equal rank, say both players have an ace, the card with the best suit will win.
+Suits are ranked as follows:
+        - Clubs (lowest)
+        - Diamonds
+        - Hearts
+        - Spades (highest)
 - Both games will allow you to update highscores.
 If you play more than 5 rounds, you can compare your score against the top players of each game.

+## 2. Features

 ### 2.1 Existing features
 - Welcoming menu